Communication as Voting: Without the Disagreement State

+which is increasing in $x$ and therefore maximized at $x=1$, i.e., when senders approve after $g$ and reject after $b$ (they report truthfully).
+The maximum value is

+Therefore, \eqref{eqn:10} rules out the existence of any informative equilibrium, because it implies that \eqref{eqn:12} is never satisfied.

-\citet{ekmekci2024information} show that if \eqref{eqn:10} holds, then with a large number of senders there exists an informative equilibrium with $x\approx 1$ (the senders report almost truthfully).
-Consequently, by the law of large numbers, the receiver fully learns the state. \begin{lemma} (Almost Truth-telling) Assume that $q^{0}_2=0$ and \eqref{eqn:10} holds.
-For each $\epsilon$, there exists $N_{\epsilon}$ such that for all $N>N_{\epsilon}$, an informative equilibrium with $x\geq 1-\epsilon$ exists. \end{lemma}
+\citet{ekmekci2024information} show that if \eqref{eqn:11} holds, then for all sufficiently large $N$, there exists an informative equilibrium with $x$ arbitrarily close to $1$, so the senders report almost truthfully.
+Consequently, by the law of large numbers, as $N\to\infty$, the receiver learns the state, and information is aggregated. \begin{lemma}[Almost Truth-telling] Assume that $q^{0}_M=0$ and \eqref{eqn:11} holds.
+For each $\epsilon>0$, there exists $N_{\epsilon}$ such that, for all $N>N_{\epsilon}$, there exists an informative equilibrium $(x_N,\HT_N)$ with $x_N\ge 1-\epsilon$. \end{lemma}